-And if you decide to share the file with more people then uploading the file to Microsoft Teams or a team site is an option.
-So basically with Microsoft 365, we now have the ability to work from anywhere with access to all the tools we need and use just about any device we have.
+And if you decide to share the file with more people, uploading the file to Microsoft Teams or a team site is an option.
+Basically with Microsoft 365, we now have the ability to work from anywhere with access to all the tools we need and use just about any device we have.

-Therefore, even if I’m in a remote area somewhere and only have my mobile phone, as long as there’s internet access I can easily attend meetings online, share Office files, co-author in real-time, and remain productive.
+Therefore, even if I’m in a remote area somewhere with just my mobile phone, I can still join the meeting.
+As long as there’s internet access, I can easily attend meetings online, share Office files, co-author in real-time, and remain productive.

 We’ve already gone over the benefits to users and the lower expenses a business will face when using Windows 365.
-Even with all that, chances are your organization is not interested in anything that would take ages to set up and be complicated to manage.
+Even with all that, your organization is still not likely interested in anything that would take ages to set up and be complicated to manage.

 Once again, the Windows 365 Cloud PC can present itself as the right option for you.
 One of the biggest selling points of the service is the click-and-go approach to cloud computing and virtual environments.
-Administrators can quickly and easily configure and assign Cloud PCs to users based on the various needs of the work they need to carry out.
+Administrators can quickly and easily configure and assign Cloud PCs to users based on the various needs of the work they perform.

-The ease with which this can be done creates an amazing scenario in which users can be signed in and ready to work within a matter of minutes.
+The ease with which this can be done creates an amazing scenario.
+Users can sign in and be ready to work within a matter of minutes.
 And with the fixed monthly rates that Microsoft offers, businesses can plan well in advance and easily stay within their budgets.